-Who is eligible for the Express Entry Skilled Worker Category?
+Who is eligible for Newfoundland's Express Entry Stream?

 Individuals who do not currently meet each of the above criteria are not eligible for the Newfoundland and Labrador Express Entry Skilled Worker category.
 However, they may be eligible to apply under the NLPNP Skilled Worker category or the NLPNP International Graduate category.